brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ### <a name="Magic-Item-Periapt-of-Wound-Closure"></a>Periapt of Wound Closure (Uncommon)

 Simple but effective, this allows you to get much more healing out of your hit dice when you take a short rest or use an ability that restores health from your hit dice, making you much more self-sufficient in the healing department.
-Automatically stabilizing when you go down is also a really nice perk for Tanks.
+Automatically stabilizing when you go down is also a great perk for Tanks.

 ### <a name="Magic-Item-Ring-of-Evasion"></a>Ring of Evasion (Rare)